VA Home Loans in the Carolinas

 - No private mortgage insurance

-The disadvantage to VA home loans is their selective eligibility requirements: they are only available to those who meet the qualifications set by the VA.
-Additionally, there is a VA loan funding fee of between 1.25 and 3 percent that you need to pay.
+The disadvantage to VA home loans is their selective eligibility requirements – they are only available to those who meet the qualifications set by the VA.
+Additionally, there is a VA loan funding fee of between 1.25% and 3% that you need to pay.

 VA home loan rates can be very competitive.
 Your creditworthiness plays a role in determining your exact rate, but VA loans tend to have a lower interest rate than most conventional loans.

-Your VA home loan credit score is a factor in some ways.
-For example, it can help the lender to determine how much you qualify to borrow.
+Though VA home loans are designed for applicants with less-than-perfect credit, your FICO®* score will still impact your application.
 There is no minimum credit score required, but most lenders often will work with borrowers with a credit score of 620 or higher.
 At Dash, we will work with VA loan borrowers who have a credit score of 580 or up.

-Once you’re approved, the lender will give you a VA loan preapproval.
+Once you’re approved, the lender will give you a VA loan pre-approval⁷.
 This allows you to show sellers that you are a serious buyer who’s prepared to proceed.
 Ready to secure a VA home loan in NC or SC with a process you’ll actually enjoy?
-Prequalify with Dash today.
+Pre-qualify with Dash today!Apply now

 Additional documentation may be necessary for VA home loan lenders.